triblatron/dagui/README.md

 This library is developed in my spare time for fun.
 As such, there is no release schedule except to say when I deem it ready.
 Its primary purpose is to serve as the GUI for another side project, so I am not overly concerned by timing of a release.

+### 20260606
+The decision has been made to use Dear ImGUI for the node and editor and property inspector.
+This will significantly speed up development towards the goal of a node-based interface for games and simulation.

 ### 20250827
 We have hit Prototype1, rendering of a Widget tree, namely a Label with a face and some text.
 Next up, Prototype2 with layout and more complex Widgets.